Light art: Modernism, Constructivism and the Bauhaus (1920–1935)

 Light has been used for architectural effect throughout human history.
 However, the modern concept of light art emerged with the development of artificial electric incandescent light sources and experimentation by modern artists of the Constructivist and Bauhaus movements.
 "Prounenraum (Proun Room) (1923), by El Lissitzky, is considered by many art historians to be the first time an artist incorporated architectural lighting elements as a component integral to his work."
 The first object-based light sculpture was the Light-Space Modulator (1922–1930), by László Moholy-Nagy.
 Experimentation and innovations in theatrical light have often influenced other areas of light use such as light art.
 The development of Modernism and the electric light go hand-in-hand; the idea of the modern city with high-rises and electric light epitomizes this development.

 All visual art uses light in some form, but in modern photography and motion pictures, use of light is especially important.
 However, with the invention of electrical artificial light, possibilities expanded and many artists began using light as the main form of expression, rather than solely as a vehicle for other forms of art.
 Constructivist Naum Gabo experimented with the transparent materiality light reflects on an object; his Linear Construction No. 1 (1943) provides an example of this.
 Marcel Duchamp's Hat Rack (1916 and 1964), hangs from the ceiling and casts a shadow against the wall.

 Large-scale displays of light require the collaboration of the authorities.

-An early example is the utilization of the majority of the searchlights of the German Air Force by Albert Speer for his Cathedral of Light, an impressive feature of the Nazi Party rallies at Nuremberg between 1934 and 1938.
+An early example is the utilization of the majority of the searchlights of the German Air Force by Albert Speer for his Cathedral of Light, a feature of the Nazi Party rallies at Nuremberg between 1934 and 1938.

 Art critic Hilarie M. Sheets explains that "the interplay of dark and light has been a theme running from Greek and Roman sculpture to Renaissance painting to experimental film.
 But as technology advanced from the glow of the electric light bulb to the computer monitor, artists have been experimenting with actual light as material and subject."